EcoComplex/SouthFWReview/manuscript.md

                                 Sea ice extent                                           Megaptera novaeangliae                                                                                                                                                                                                        Metabolism                  Elsewhere                                                     @Pallin2023
                                 Sea ice extent                                           Aptenodytes forsteri                                                                                                                                                                                                          Metabolism                  Elsewhere                                                     @Orgeira2021

-Table 2.
-Environmental and anthropogenic stressors reported for the study areas: San Jorge Gulf, Beagle Channel, Burdwood Bank, Potter Cove, Scotia Sea and Weddell Sea.
+Table: Environmental and anthropogenic stressors reported for the study areas: San Jorge Gulf, Beagle Channel, Burdwood Bank, Potter Cove, Scotia Sea and Weddell Sea.
 Stressor categories: sea warming; glacial retreat; sediment in water column; iceberg scouring; sea ice extent; ocean acidification; ocean acidification + plastics; microplastics; mercury; urban pollution; fishery; alien species.
 These categories include all stressors reported for the reviewed region.
 The species affected were considered at the node level, where a node represents a trophic species (i.e. biological species or group of taxa sharing the same prey and predators) that interacts with other species in a food web framework.
 In such a node level we included organism and population levels of organization.
 Categories for the parameters affected: metabolism; biomass; distribution; diet (see text for explanation).
 Locality indicates whether the stressor was reported for species inhabiting the study area (‘In situ’) or was interpolated from another area (‘Elsewhere’).

+\elandscape
 \normalsize

 ### San Jorge Gulf